codess-aus/ai-fundamentals/principles.md

 ### 1. Identify regression machine learning scenarios
+Example: Predicting the online sales volume for the next financial quarter by using historical sales volume data and holiday seasons, pre-orders etc

+In a regression ML scenario you predict a numeric value, typically in a continuous form.

 ### 2. Identify classification machine learning scenarios
+Example: Check whether newly arrived emails contain spam.

+Classification is used to make predictions in a non-continuous form.
+Learning from labeled data to classify new observations.

 ### 3. Identify clustering machine learning scenarios
+Example: To learn about purchasing habits of ecommerce clients.

+Clustering analyzes data to find similarities in data points and groups them together using unlabelled data.

 ### 4. Identify features and labels in a dataset for machine learning